Skip to main content

 • Incoming calls per day: 15

-• Of those, callers who try again later: 1 (people usually call your competitor instead)
+• Of those, callers who try again later: 1 (many will call a competitor instead)

 • Lost lead opportunities per day: 4